 The existing interpretive signage on the trail provides some educational information on the natural features and history of the area.
 This signage is in poor condition and is recommended to be replaced with a new interpretive signage program designed for the trail.
-The addition of rest areas for the trail is recommended in Section 5.1, rest areas could also serve as interpretive educational stations.
-The trail-head staging areas at DPCA and Saltfleet CA are also prime locations where educational information can be offered.
-Further study of design options is recommended, as well as considering community donors and partnerships for interpretive features and programs, prior to replacing the current signage.
+The addition of rest areas for the trail as recommended in Section 5.1 could also serve as interpretive educational stations.
+The trailhead staging areas at DPCA and Saltfleet CA are also prime locations where educational information can be offered.
+Further study of design options is recommended, as well as considerina community donors and partnerships for interpretive features and programs, prior to replacing the current signage.